digital-loukoum/bunker/README.md

 Or you can use Bunker to communicate between a process written in language X and another one written in language Y.

-If you don't find a bunker library with your programming language, feel free to create your own by following the [official bunker binary format specifications](https://github.com/digital-loukoum/bunker/tree/main/documentation/specifications).
+If you don't find a bunker library written in your favorite programming language, feel free to create your own by following the [official bunker binary format specifications](https://github.com/digital-loukoum/bunker/tree/main/documentation/specifications).

 ## API